spapastamkou/unilux-courses/modules/web-archives.md

 If necessary, half of the group can work on 5.a and the other half on 5.b.
 Combine your findings to make a group presentation of 5 mins.

-## Assignment 7
+## Assignment 7 - Event-based, crowdsourced, born digital archive

-A web event-based and crowdsourced archive: September 11 Digital Archive https://911digitalarchive.org/
+You will work with the [September 11 Digital Archive](https://911digitalarchive.org/)

-With the help of the About page of the website gather context about the creation of the archive: when, by whom, what for, and how was it created?
+Inspect the About page of the website to gather context about the creation of the archive: when, by whom, what for, and how was it created?

-Check the perimeter of the carchived material: types of resources and collections Inspect the archived materials at the level of the item (an elementary object of the archive).
-Try to evaluate as a historian at least 4 or 5 (each member of the group could pick one or two).
-Could you reuse these items in a historical work?
+Check the perimeter of the archived material: what types of resources were contributed? in what collections are they organized?

+Inspect the archived materials at the level of the item (an elementary object of the archive).
+Try to evaluate as a historian at least 4 or 5 archived resources (each member of the group could pick one or two).
+Would you be able to reuse these items in a historical work?
 If not, why?

+Present your findings in a five minute oral presentation.

 > IMPORTANT!